elder-tubby/bonkio-parkour-generator/README.md

 Also, install the tampermonkey script (look for .js file in repo).

-For comparison, most of the maps by 'eldertubby' on bonk.io are made using this.
+For comparison, maps by 'eldertubby' on bonk.io are made using this.